Maeeen/qemu-semester-project/README.md

 # Implementing coverage on QEMU with plugins

+The goal of this project is to implement what can QEMU do with plugins.
+The goal is to implement coverage and `cmplog` features for AFL++.

+This project bundles simple targets for testing the plugins that are under the `targets/` directory.

 For convenience, AFLplusplus and QEMU are submodules.
 If not used as submodules, the initialization of submodules can be ignored.